 If above methods did not help, the problem might be due to incorrect or corrupted Settings on your device.

-On the Confirmation pop-up, tap on Reset to Confirm.
+On the confirmation pop-up, tap on Reset to confirm and wait for iPhone to restart.

 After the Reset process is completed, join WiFi Network by entering WiFi Network Password and see if Notifications are now working properly on your device.